 $SESSION = New-PSSession -ConfigurationName Microsoft.Exchange -ConnectionUri https://ps.outlook.com/powershell -Credential $O365CREDS -Authentication Basic -AllowRedirection

 This command brings that cloud-based PowerShell session to the local computer…

-Lastly, we will download the O365 specific commands to be run locally…
+Lastly, we will download the O365 commands specific for user management…

 Connect-MsolService -Credential $O365CREDS